I need a home loan

 If you’re worried about rising interest rates then a FR home loan will allow you to fix your interest rate for a specific period, usually from one to five years.
 It’s a good option if you would like your repayment to stay exactly the same for the fixed period.
 The obvious advantage to this is being able to easily manage your cash-flow and enjoy the benefit of the lower rate that you originally locked in if interest rates were to go up.

 The potential downside to FR loans is that if interest rates do fall, you’ll still have to pay off your home loan at the FR until the end of the agreed period.
 Also, if you wish to pay back the loan quickly, or break the loan during the FR (i.e. sell the property or refinance to another lender), you will most likely be charged exorbitant early repayment fees.
-As a rule, FR loans don’t come with offset ability.
+Generally speaking, FR loans don’t come with offset ability.

 Standard variable rate (SVR)